Concordium/concordium.github.io/source/mainnet/net/guides/create-proofs.rst

 - National ID number
 - Tax ID number

-You can also build statements that include proofs for attributes in :ref:`verifiable credentials<glossary-verifiable-credential>`.
+You can also build statements that include proofs for attributes in :term:`verifiable credentials<verifiable credential>`.
 In this case, there is not a fixed list of attributes; it depends on the :ref:`issuer's needs<web3id-issuer>`.

 You can find more information about building proof statements in the `Concordium node SDK js repository <https://github.com/Concordium/concordium-node-sdk-js/tree/main/packages/common#identity-proofs>`_.